The Caribbean Tourism Organization

 Vision and Purpose

-The CTO’s vision is to position the Caribbean as the most desirable, year round, warm weather destination by 2017 and our purpose is Leading Sustainable Tourism – One Sea, One Voice, One Caribbean.
+The CTO’s vision is to position the Caribbean as the most desirable, year round, warm weather destination and our purpose is Leading Sustainable Tourism – One Sea, One Voice, One Caribbean.

 How CTO is Funded

-Countries pay membership dues and contribute to a Regional Marketing Fund (RMF).
-The dues and the RMF payments are based on a tourism arrivals formula, thus ensuring an equitable distribution of the financial obligation across the 30+ member-countries.
-Extra-Regional funding agencies support projects and services CTO’s income-generating activitie
+Countries pay membership dues based on a tourism arrivals formula, thus ensuring an equitable distribution of the financial obligation across the member-countries.
+Extra-Regional funding agencies support projects and services CTO’s income-generating activities.

 The Tourism Ministerial Council is comprised of Ministers and Commissioners of Tourism, Secretaries of State for Tourism or others of equivalent rank and represents the highest policy making body in the organization.